-As it would later be described to me by my dear friend Tomo Iwanaga (a Chief Security Officer whom became my trusted companion during much of my stay in Japan), at around 3:30 on the morning of my arrival, a fishing ship from the Tokyo-based Nankai Steamship Company was, in his words, “literally wiped from the surface of the ocean in a matter of seconds” when a blinding flash of light occurred, followed by the ocean bursting into flames.
+The event would later be described to me by my dear friend Tomo Iwanaga, a Chief Security Officer who became my trusted companion during much of my stay in Japan.
+At around 3:30 on the morning of my arrival, a fishing ship from the Tokyo-based Nankai Steamship Company was, in his words, “literally wiped from the surface of the ocean in a matter of seconds” when a blinding flash of light occurred, followed by the ocean bursting into flames.

 Of course, I was still ignorant of these events when my plane finally arrived over Tokyo and made preparations for landing.
 I was struck by the incredible sight of such a modern, almost Western-style city below me, especially considering the mess we made of the place only a decade ago.
 On that morning, it would have been impossible for anyone to convince me that I would never see Tokyo in this way again.
 Thinking about it now, I wonder if anyone ever will.

-Mr. Ioto made sure to let me know that I was to call him if I needed anything before Serizawa returned, which he – and I – hoped would be before my layover ended and I had to continue on to Cairo.
+Mr. Ioto made sure I knew that I was to call him if I needed anything before Serizawa returned, which he – and I – hoped would be before my layover ended and I had to continue on to Cairo.
 Before I could retrieve my luggage, however, another man appeared and inquired to Mr. Ioto, in Japanese, if I was Steve Martin.
-When he replied in the affirmative, the uniformed man, obviously an officer of some sort, turned towards me and informed me, in English, that I was needed for questioning in the airport’s security office.
+When he replied in the affirmative, the uniformed man – obviously an officer of some sort – turned towards me and informed me, in English, that I was needed for questioning in the airport’s security office.
 For a moment, the thought crossed my mind that this was the officer’s polite way of telling me I was under arrest, and I asked him as much, to which he replied, “No, no arrest.
 Just questioning.
 But it is imperative that you come.”
 Mr. Ioto offered to take my luggage to my awaiting room at the Imperial, and after accepting his kind offer I followed the officer down a series of long halls until we arrived in a small office.

 It was here that I was introduced to my soon-to-be partner Tomo Iwanaga, who inquired about my flight and if I had noticed any unusual occurrences.
 I replied that I had not, and – having learned that every passenger on my flight had likewise been questioned from the officer who brought me to Tomo – asked the obviously stressed man what he hoped to find out.
 So as not to seem as though I was unnecessarily prying, I informed him of my status as a reporter for United World News, and he proceeded to tell me about the mysterious shipping disaster that had wiped a fishing trawler, and its crew of hard working men, from the face of the Earth.
 He admitted to being hesitant about printing the story before more was known, and quickly debunked my theory that the incident may have been caused by a mine or a collision.
 At this point, my curiosity was beginning to bring out my reporter instincts, and I immediately offered my help with the case, hoping to find out whatever I could about this strange affair.

-When those “few hours” had passed, however, I and the handful of reporters that had been granted access to the chart room were informed that the unthinkable had occurred.
+When those hours had finally passed, I and the handful of reporters who had been granted access to the chart room were informed that the unthinkable had occurred.
 The rescue ship had met with the same fate as the first ship, and now two crews of hard-working Japanese men had simply vanished, consumed by a blinding flash of light and fire from the sea.
 I could hardly believe that such a tragedy could happen more than once in such a short time, but I was soon to find out that these two ships were only to be the first sacrifices to a mysterious force then unknown to the modern world.